Telling Your Story: Hobbies and TraditionsPosted in Writing Tips

 Spring: Cinco De Mayo!
 Tara’s family is Mexican-American, so every year they throw a great big party for the special day!
 There’s nothing better than her Abuela’s Tamales Hojas.

 Fall: Football season!
-Colin and his dad are BIG Notre Dame football fans, and each year they love going to a couple of games and rooting on the Fighting Irish.
+Michael and his dad are BIG Notre Dame football fans, and each year they love going to a couple of games and rooting on the Fighting Irish.

 Winter: While no one likes the cold, we sure don’t mind it when we are walking through downtown admiring all the Christmas lights.
 We also love going ice skating at the outdoor rink near our home.
 The holidays are such a magical time, and we cannot wait to share them with a child.